 The Company has two stock-based compensation plans, the 2000 Stock Incentive Plan and the Employee Stock Purchase Plan.
-Prior to fiscal 2006, the Company accounted for those plans under the recognition and measurement provisions of APB Opinion No. 25, "Accounting for Stock Issued to Employees", and related Interpretations, as permitted by FASB SFAS No. 123, "Accounting for Stock-Based Compensation".
-Compensation costs related to stock options granted at fair value under those plans were not recognized in the consolidated statements of income.
-Compensation costs related to restricted stock, restricted stock units (RSUs) and stock options granted below fair value were recognized in the consolidated statements of income.
-In December 2004, FASB issued SFAS 123 (revised 2004), "Share-Based Payment", (SFAS 123R).
-Under the new standard, companies are no longer able to account for share-based compensation transactions using the intrinsic value method in accordance with APB Opinion No. 25.
-Instead, companies are required to account for such transactions using a fair-value method and recognize the expense in their statement of income.
+The Company accounts for those plans under the recognition and measurement provisions of FASB SFAS No. 123 (revised 2004), Share-Based Payment, (SFAS 123R).
+Under SFAS 123R, companies are required to account for such transactions using a fair-value method and recognize the expense in their statement of income.